toluna-terraform/terraform-aws-code-pipeline/README.md

 ## Requirements
 Before you start using this module, please validate you already created:
 - A connection (CodeStar connection).
-- An SSM parameter named "codepipeline_connection_arn" which contains the Connection ARN as value.
+- An SSM parameter named "/infra/codepipeline/connection_arn" which contains the Connection ARN as value.
 - S3 bucket for the pipeline artifacts.

 ## Usage